studiobutter/anime_api/README.md

 List of API from certain Anime Games.

-**NOTICE**: Genshin Impact v5.6 no longer support ZIP Packages.
-Honkai: Star Rail now support Sophon.
+**NOTICE**:

+- Sophon Download is the default Download system.
 ZIP Packages will be deprecated soon.
 Read it in the [FAQ](./Docs/FAQ.md)

-Info: This page is now hosted on a new domain!
+- Genshin Impact now requires a mandatory module on the PC version for Miliastra Sandbox.
+Please implement ZIP Download for Miliastra Sandbox using the new WPF Package API

 This Repository is meant for reseaching.
 You can read the FAQ [here](./Docs/FAQ.md)